Generalized Whitney formulas for broken circuits in ambigraphs and matroids

 \item \textit{Matroid axiom 3:} If $Y\in\mathcal{I}$ and $Z\in\mathcal{I}$ are such that $\left\vert Y\right\vert <\left\vert Z\right\vert $, then there exists some $x\in Z\setminus Y$ such that $Y\cup\left\{ x\right\} \in\mathcal{I}$. \end{itemize}

 \textbf{(b)} Let $\left( E,\mathcal{I}\right) $ be a matroid.
-A subset $S$ of $E$ is said to be \textit{independent} (for this matroid) if and only if $S\in\mathcal{I}$.
-The set $E$ is called the \textit{ground set} of the matroid $\left( E,\mathcal{I}\right) $. \end{definition}
+A subset $S$ of $E$ is said to be \emph{independent} (for this matroid) if and only if $S\in\mathcal{I}$.
+The set $E$ is called the \emph{ground set} of the matroid $\left( E,\mathcal{I}\right) $. \end{definition}

-Different texts give different definitions of a matroid; these definitions are (mostly) equivalent, but not always in the obvious way\footnote{I.e., it sometimes happens that two different texts both define a matroid as a pair $\left( E,U\right) $ of a finite set $E$ and a subset $U\subseteq \mathcal{P}\left( E\right) $, but they require these pairs $\left( E,U\right) $ to satisfy non-equivalent axioms, and the equivalence between their definitions is more complicated than just \textquotedblleft a pair $\left( E,U\right) $ is a matroid for one definition if and only if it is a matroid for the other\textquotedblright.}.
-Definition \ref{def.matroid} is how a matroid is defined in \cite[\S 10.1]{Schrij13} and in \cite[Definition 3.15]{Martin15} (where it is called a \textquotedblleft(matroid) independence system\textquotedblright).
-There exist other definitions of a matroid, which turn out to be equivalent.
+There are different definitions of a matroid in the literature; these definitions are (mostly) equivalent, but not always in the obvious way\footnote{Indeed, most of these definitions define a matroid as a pair $\left( E,U\right) $ consisting of a finite set $E$ and a subset $U\subseteq\mathcal{P}\left( E\right) $ satisfying a certain set of axioms, but these sets of axioms are not always equivalent, so they define different classes of pairs $\left( E,U\right) $.
+Thus, a matroid in the sense of one definition is not necessarily a matroid in the sense of another definition.
+However, there are canonical bijections between one type of matroids and another (see, e.g., \cite[\S 10.2]{Schrij13}); these are commonly known as \textquotedblleft cryptomorphisms\textquotedblright.}.
+Definition \ref{def.matroid} is how a matroid is defined in \cite[\S 10.1]{Schrij13} and in \cite[Definition 3.4.1]{Martin22} (where it is called a \textquotedblleft (matroid) independence system\textquotedblright).
 The definition of a matroid given in Stanley's \cite[Definition 3.8]{Stanley} is directly equivalent to Definition \ref{def.matroid}, with the only differences that

 \begin{itemize} \item Stanley replaces Matroid axiom 1 by the requirement that $\mathcal{I} \neq\varnothing$ (which is, of course, equivalent to Matroid axiom 1 as long as Matroid axiom 2 is assumed), and